Computational-social-science/CEMD/README.md

 ### Retrieval

-We use *t*-SNE and UMAP to reduce the dimensionality of the text embedding of the retrieved claims and their corresponding contexts for the clustering analysis.
+We use *t*-SNE and UMAP to reduce the dimensionality of the text embedding of each claim and the corresponding retrieved contexts for the clustering analysis.

 Embedding model: [mxbai-embed-large-v1](https://www.mixedbread.ai/docs/embeddings/mxbai-embed-large-v1)